-(1) the independent counsel engaged by the Committee recommends that a hearing be conducted and the Committee votes to adopt the recommendation; or

-(2) an independent counsel was not engaged by the Committee but the Committee finds that the testimony and documents reviewed by the Committee during the formal investigation indicates more likely than not that the unethical conduct or violation alleged in the complaint occurred.
+- (1) independent counsel engaged by the Committee recommends that a hearing be conducted and the Committee votes to adopt the recommendation; or - (2) independent counsel was not engaged by the Committee but the Committee finds that the testimony and documents reviewed by the Committee during the formal investigation indicates more likely than not that the unethical conduct or violation alleged in the complaint occurred.

-If a hearing is to be conducted, the Committee shall provide the subject and the subject's counsel, if applicable, with written notice consistent with constitutional principles of due process.
+If a hearing is to be conducted, the Committee shall provide the subject and complainant and their counsel, if applicable, with written notice consistent with constitutional principles of due process.
 The Pennsylvania Rules of Evidence shall apply during the hearing, unless the Committee determines otherwise.
-Notwithstanding the foregoing, the Committee may not infringe on the right of the subject to present evidence, cross-examine witnesses, face his or her accuser and be represented by counsel at a hearing conducted under this rule.
+Notwithstanding the foregoing, the Committee may not infringe on the right of the subject to present evidence, cross-examine witnesses, face accusers and be represented by counsel at a hearing conducted under this rule.

-Witnesses called to appear at a hearing under this rule, including a subject, may be accompanied by his or her own counsel for the purpose of advising him or her concerning his or her constitutional rights.
-Counsel may interpose legal objection to any and all questions which in the opinion of counsel may violate the constitutional rights of his or her clients.
+Witnesses called to appear at a hearing under this rule, including a subject, may be accompanied by their own counsel for the purpose of advising them concerning their constitutional rights.
+Counsel may interpose legal objection to any and all questions which in the opinion of counsel may violate the constitutional rights of counsel's clients.